Turkey Gravy Recipe - How To Make Perfect Turkey Gravy - Perfect Giblet Gravy

 fat) over two (2) burners on your stovetop over medium heat (always make the gravy in the same pan you used to roast

+the turkey).
 Skim and discard any excess fat from the juices in the roasting pan.

 See Turkey Gravy Ingredients below for amount of fat to use in your gravy.